rgommezz/react-native-offline/README.md

 #### How to test offline behavior while actually being online
 You can use `pingServerUrl` and set it to a non existing url or point to some server that is down.

-#### How to orchestrate redux to dispatch `CONNECTION_CHANGE` as the first action when the app starts up
+#### How to orchestrate Redux to dispatch `CONNECTION_CHANGE` as the first action when the app starts up
-The solution involves using some local state in your top most component and tweaking the `configureStore` function a bit, so that it can notify your root react component to render the whole application when the required initialisation has taken place.
+The solution involves using some local state in your top most component and tweaking the `configureStore` function a bit, so that it can notify your root React component to render the whole application when the required initialisation has taken place.
 In this case, by initialisation, we are talking about rehydrating the store from disk and detecting initial internet connection.

 As you can see in the snippets below, we create the `store` instance as usual and return it in our `configureStore` function.
 The only difference is that the function is still _alive_ and will invoke the callback as soon as 2 actions are dispatched into the store (in order):
 - `REHYDRATE` from `redux-persist`